cap-js/docs/guides/localized-data.md

   entity BooksDetails as projection on Books;
 }
 ```
-For entities annotated with `@cds.localized: false` and navigation requests with an `$expand` query option, the retrieved navigation property is accessed directly.
+For entities annotated with `@cds.localized: false` and requests with an `$expand` query option, the expanded properties are not translated.

 ```http
 GET /BooksDetails/?$expand=authors //> all fields from authors are non-localized defaults, if BooksDetails is annotated with `@cds.localized: false`